VCDN-2025/prog6221-poe-ST10311395/README.md

 "# prog6221-poe-ST10311395"
+please note the my final code is in zipped folder
 # 🛡️ CyberGuardian – Your AI Cybersecurity Companion

 CyberGuardian is a C# console-based chatbot that educates users on cybersecurity topics, assists with tasks like setting reminders, and features an interactive quiz.
 It uses natural language recognition and sentiment detection to create an intelligent and helpful experience for users seeking to improve their cyber awareness.